 Looking forward to speaking with you more about next year’s event in the upcoming months.

 Thank you email to volunteers after an event:

 If you found this information useful, you may also like to learn more about creating a business invitation email.

 Tips on how to write a post-event thank you email

-Here’s what we recommend including in a thank you letter for attending an event:
+Here’s a summary of what we recommend including in a thank you letter for attending an event: